robatwilliams/es-compat/README.md

 - CLI should take path argument(s) instead of using current working directory
 - Remove `Symbol.prototype.description`; it's a debug feature, so not worth the false positives
 - Add homepage link (#readme) to `package.json`s
-- Link to main readme from package readmes
 - Relax packages' required ESLint versions

 ### MVP meta